-GOABC RELEASE MOOSE MANAGEMENT REPORT
+GOABC RELEASES MOOSE MANAGEMENT REPORT

-Guide Outfitters Association of British Columbia (GOABC) is pleased to be releasing a comprehensive moose management plan that puts moose first.
+The Guide Outfitters Association of British Columbia (GOABC) is pleased to be releasing a comprehensive moose management plan that puts moose first.
 The report, Moose Enhancement and Recovery Strategy, is a scientific, peer-reviewed management report that identifies best practices to protect and enhance moose populations throughout the province.

-The Province contracted Al Gorely, Triangle Resources Inc., to develop a Moose Enhancement and Recovery Strategy.
+The province contracted Al Gorely, Triangle Resources Inc., to develop a Moose Enhancement and Recovery Strategy.
 Our paper is designed to complement the Gorley paper and help set regional objectives within the provincial framework to focus on moose recovery.

 For more information please contact Scott Ellis at firstname.lastname@example.org or 604-541-6332.